Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 \subsubsection{Detection of Visual Anchor Points for Navigation}

-We use two types of navigation points: bench ends and gaps between individual benches.
-The bench gap and bench end detection process is universal and is used with both Edge-based and CNN-based detections.
+We define two types of navigation points: bench ends and gaps between individual benches.
+The bench end and bench gap detection process is universal and is used with both edge-based and CNN-based detections.

-The bench ends refer to modules detected at the end of the row.
-The in-image adjacency of the modules is used to infer the logical coordinates (columns and rows) of all detected modules.
+The term "bench end" refers to both the start and the end of each row.
+During bench end identification, the in-image adjacency of the detected modules is used to infer the logical coordinates (columns and rows) of all detected modules.
 These are then associated with the power plant model.

+In this work, the localization pipeline is initialized solely from the bench ends.
+However, in case of defects at known positions, it can be beneficial to initiate inspection at an alternative location.
+Visually recognizable bench gaps, which can serve as an alternative to bench ends, typically exist between individual PV installation benches (Figure \ref{fig:spacing_detection}).
+We introduce and evaluate a new approach to their detection.

-Bench gaps are recognized in two steps.
-First, the distances between individual module detections in a row are measured and compared against the median distance.
+Bench gaps are identified in two steps.
+First, we compute the distances between individual module detections in a row.
 Larger deviations in the module distance indicate the presence of gap candidates.
+We identify the median distance $d_{med}$ and set an acceptance deviation threshold of 10\% \mbox{($th = 0.1$)}.
+These are used to identify gap candidates based on the distance between neighboring modules $i$ and $j$:

 In the second step, we extract image patches that contain transitions between individual modules and verify the credibility of the gap candidates using histogram similarity (Figure \ref{fig:spacing_detection}).
-Bench gaps are easily identified by the presence of significantly darker transition patches.
+Bench gaps are identified by the presence of significantly darker transition patches.
+This method was chosen because it does not require any training data.
+In practice, alternative classification techniques could also be employed.